marcpaterno/devel-notes/thetagpu.md

 This assumes you are looking to set up for development for the *gccy3* project, developing DES analysis code in CosmoSIS running on GPUs.

+## Checking quota

+Each project (e.g. *gccy3*) has a limited quota available on ThetaGPU.
+To check your quota, *from the login node* use the following (substitute your project name, as needed):

+    sbank-list-allocations -p gccy3 -r all

+This doesn't seem to work from a compute node.

 ## Getting access

 First log into `theta.alcf.anl.gov`.